weephan/WebAppProjectG2/README.md

 ## ERD DIAGRAM FOR OUR SYSTEM

-This ERD represents a restaurant management system with five main modules: Menu Management, POS (Point of Sale), Inventory Management, Customer Loyalty, and Sales & Reports.
+This ERD represents a cafe management system with five main modules: Menu Management, POS (Point of Sale), Inventory Management, Customer Loyalty, and Sales & Reports.
 The system includes entities such as MenuItem for managing food and drinks, Order and OrderItem for handling customer orders and calculating totals, InventoryItem for tracking stock levels, Customer and LoyaltyPoint for managing customer details and reward points.
 Relationships connect inventory to menu, customers to orders, orders to ordered items, and menu items to order items, enabling efficient operations, real-time inventory control, and customer engagement tracking.

 ![image](https://github.com/user-attachments/assets/ce8b427c-0dce-43a5-b7df-c1b984b3a8a4)